ImadKent/yoru-video-player/README.md

 Display video duration
 Add support for subtitles

-🚀 Created with passion by Arashi ❤️ First Project on Python !
+🚀 Created with passion by ImadK ❤️ First Project on Python !